danidiaz/streamy/README.md

 - pipe's bidirectionality.
 - conduit's integrated leftovers.
 - streaming's ability to use different functors.
-- any kind of single-stepping (too different
+- any kind of single-stepping (too different across libraries).

 Things that *perhaps* could get included:

-- applicative sinks.
+- applicative sinks?
 - grouping operations?

 ## Structure of this project